Personal Information Protection Management Policy

 Transfer Of Information Internationally

 JAC is an international company, headquartered in Japan.
-Our databases are located in Singapore, Malaysia, Indonesia, Thailand, Hong Kong SAR, Korea, Vietnam, India, UK, Germany, USA and Tokyo and as such, upon receipt of your personal information, it will be transferred quickly (and securely) to our systems hosted in these 12 countries.
+Our databases are located in Singapore, Malaysia, Indonesia, Thailand, Korea, Vietnam, India, UK, Germany, USA and Tokyo and as such, upon receipt of your personal information, it will be transferred quickly (and securely) to our systems hosted in these 11 countries.
 Further, in order to ensure that your data is secure, when we transfer data outside of the EU, we will only transfer to those locations where the target location is compliant with data protection legislation and by means of transfer which have adequate safeguards applied.